 Information on Primary Drug Type is obtained from the Presentence Report, Judgment and Commitment Order, or plea agreement.
 It is recorded only if at least one of the statutes of conviction recorded by the Commission is an offense under title 21 of the United States Code or an offense under another title when the underlying conduct involves a controlled substance.
+In most drug trafficking cases, the primary drug type is the drug type that produces the highest converted drug weight under USSG §2D1.1(c).
+In cases where the court applied USSG 2D1.1(a) (1)-(4), the primary drug type is the drug type causing a death or serious bodily injury.

-Information about type of drug in the text and tables is derived from the primary drug type (i.e., the type that produces the highest base offense level).
-The category Fentanyl includes cases in which the drug involved is Fentanyl (N-phenyl-N-[1-(2-phenylethyl)- 4-piperidinyl] Propanamide) and cases in which the court determined the substance involved to be a Fentanyl analogue, as defined in the Guidelines Manual.
+Information about type of drug in the text and tables is derived from the primary drug type.

+The category Fentanyl includes cases in which the drug involved is Fentanyl (N-phenyl-N-[1-(2-phenylethyl)-4-piperidinyl] Propanamide) and cases in which the court determined the substance involved to be a Fentanyl analogue, as defined in the Guidelines Manual.
 The category Marijuana includes Hashish and Hashish oil.
-The category Methamphetamine includes pure (actual) methamphetamine, "Ice," methamphetamine mixture, and methamphetamine precursors sentenced under any drug trafficking guideline other than USSG §2D1.11 (for example ephedrine and pseudoephedrine).
+The category Methamphetamine includes pure (actual) methamphetamine, "Ice," methamphetamine mixture, and methamphetamine precursors sentenced under any drug trafficking guideline other than USSG §2D1.11 (e.g., ephedrine and pseudoephedrine).
 All drug types not listed separately in this report are collapsed into the "Other" drug category.